Asia stocks slightly up after Fed move; dollar, U.S. yields sag

 But the policy tightening was accompanied by concerns about low inflation, toning down expectations for policy tightening in 2018.
 The Fed projected inflation to remain shy of its goal for another year, giving policymakers little reason to accelerate the expected pace of rate increases.

-“The 10-year Treasury yield fell sharply on the Fed’s stance and lackluster U.S. CPI, which shows that the markets don’t necessarily see the Fed hiking rates three times in 2018.”
+“The 10-year Treasury yield fell sharply on the Fed’s stance and lacklustre U.S. CPI, which shows that the markets don’t necessarily see the Fed hiking rates three times in 2018.”

 Data earlier on Wednesday showed U.S. core consumer prices, which exclude volatile energy and food prices, moderated to 0.1 percent in November from a 0.2 percent increase in October.

-The Fed’s less hawkish statements supported MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS, but by afternoon its gain had been pared to 0.15 percent.
+The Fed’s less hawkish statements supported MSCI’s broadest index of Asia-Pacific shares outside Japan, but by afternoon its gain had been pared to 0.15 percent.

-China's yuan was firmer and Shanghai shares .SSEC were lower after the People's Bank of China hiked the reverse repo rate and the one-year medium-term lending facility (MLF) rate by 5 basis points as Beijing seeks to prevent destabilizing capital outflows without hurting economic growth.
+China’s yuan was firmer and Shanghai shares were lower after the People’s Bank of China hiked the reverse repo rate and the one-year medium-term lending facility (MLF) rate by 5 basis points as Beijing seeks to prevent destabilising capital outflows without hurting economic growth.

 “Five basis points is not going to make that much of a difference.
 But it is an important symbolic message in the right direction, that rates are going higher,” said Heng Koon How, head of markets strategy for United Overseas Bank in Singapore.

-South Korea's KOSPI .KS11 climbed 0.5 percent.
+South Korea’s KOSPI climbed 0.5 percent.
 Other gainers included equities from Taiwan, Thailand and Malaysia.

-Japan's Nikkei .N225 lost 0.3 percent, hurt by dollar weakness after the Fed decision.
+Japan’s Nikkei lost 0.3 percent, hurt by dollar weakness after the Fed decision.

-The dollar was little changed at 112.625 yen JPY= after losing 0.9 percent overnight.
+The dollar was little changed at 112.625 yen after losing 0.9 percent overnight.

-The euro was flat at $1.1825 EUR= following gains of 0.7 percent the previous day.
+The euro was flat at $1.1825 following gains of 0.7 percent the previous day.

 The European Central Bank is expected to stand pat on monetary policy when it announces a decision later in the global day, but investors will eye President Mario Draghi’s views on the euro zone economy for potential incentives.

-In commodities, U.S. crude futures CLc1 rose 0.15 percent to $56.69 per barrel, lifted by the weaker dollar after two days of losses.
-Brent LCOc1 advanced 0.6 percent to $62.80 per barrel.
+In commodities, U.S. crude futures rose 0.15 percent to $56.69 per barrel, lifted by the weaker dollar after two days of losses.
+Brent advanced 0.6 percent to $62.80 per barrel.

 A lower dollar generally makes dollar-priced commodities such as oil, gold and industrial metals cheaper for non-U.S. investors, boosting demand.